 Opposing sides in Mormon rift unite for survey seeking deeper understanding of gays

-There are 2 comments on the Salt Lake Tribune story from 20 hrs ago, titled Opposing sides in Mormon rift unite for survey seeking deeper understanding of gays.
+There are 1 comment on the Salt Lake Tribune story from 17 hrs ago, titled Opposing sides in Mormon rift unite for survey seeking deeper understanding of gays.
 In it, Salt Lake Tribune reports that:

 After all, the Salt Lake City clinical psychologist and former Latter-day Saint testified in a nationally recognized court case against so-called "reparative therapy" as a treatment for gays, angering some of the same-sex-attracted faithful trying to remain celibate or to alter their orientation.
 Beckstead has written extensively about the dangers of such "change efforts," has pushed the American Psychological Association to condemn them, and has been associated with the out-and-proud approach as the healthiest way to be gay.